nfiniteset/dotfiles/README.markdown

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this project being much more topic-centric.
 I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install

-- `git clone git://github.com/holman/dotfiles ~/.dotfiles`
+- `git clone git://github.com/mrsimo/dotfiles`
-- `cd ~/.dotfiles`
+- `cd dotfiles`
 - `rake install`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`, though.
+You can put it anywhere.
+I like to have in my Dropbox folder, so that if I ever change something it will be replicated on all my other machines without having to pull the repository.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.